udexon/PhosMatrix/README.md

 https://github.com/udexon/Phoshell/blob/master/PhosIDE_Part_III.md

+2. a. live code, Earn Money As You Learn

+b.
+Live Mix Streaming.
+Generic PhosMatrix app, download and share YouTube videos.
+Like torrents.

+These two modules can be implemeted in the same stage?
+Same for 3a 3b

-2. online tipping: PhosPay
+3. a, online tipping: PhosPay

-3. distributed storage of social network data: New way of implementing social network post.
+b. distributed storage of social network data: New way of implementing social network post.
 Root post is hosted at?
 Comments are stored locally?
 Only when requested, comments will be retrieved from individual device and delivered to viewers device.
 Deliver to viewer is distributed, no other device will have complete copy of all comments.
 Post URI and comment URI are separated from storage.

-4. live code, Earn Money As You Learn

-5. Live Mix Streaming.
-Generic PhosMatrix app, download and share YouTube videos.
-Like torrents.

 - 3.2 Show Phoscript simplifying React, HTML etc?
 - 3.3 Explain PhosPay?
 PhosPay is key of linking practical step to future goal of Trekonomics.